google/syzkaller/docs/syzbot.md

 If the reproducer exits quickly, try to run it several times, or in a loop.
 There can be some races involved.

-Exact compiler used by `syzbot` can be found [here](https://storage.googleapis.com/syzkaller/gcc-7.tar.gz).
+Exact compiler used by `syzbot` can be found [here](https://storage.googleapis.com/syzkaller/gcc-7.tar.gz) (245MB).

+A qemu-suitable Debian/wheezy image can be found [here](https://storage.googleapis.com/syzkaller/wheezy.img) (1GB, compression somehow breaks it), root ssh key for it is [here](https://storage.googleapis.com/syzkaller/wheezy.img.key).

 ## No reproducer at all?